 The proposal could have an anti-takeover effect, although that is not its intention.
 For example, if The Limited were the subject of a hostile takeover attempt, we could issue additional shares of Common Stock and thereby dilute the voting power of the other outstanding shares and increase the potential cost of the takeover.
-The availability of this defensive strategy to us could discourage unsolicited takeover attempts, thereby limiting the opportunity for our stockholders to realize a higher price for their shares than is generally available in the public markets.
+The availability of this defensive strategy to us could discourage unsolicited takeover attempts, thereby limiting the opportunity for our shareholders to realize a higher price for their shares than is generally available in the public markets.
 The Board is not aware of any attempt, or contemplated attempt, to acquire control of The Limited, and this proposal is not being presented with the intent that it be utilized as a type of anti-takeover device.
-In addition to our Common Stock, our Certificate of Incorporation currently empowers the Board to authorize the issuance of one or more series of Preferred Stock without stockholder approval.
+In addition to our Common Stock, our Certificate of Incorporation currently empowers the Board to authorize the issuance of one or more series of Preferred Stock without shareowner approval.
 No change to our Preferred Stock authorization is requested by the amendment.

 If the proposed amendment is adopted, it will become effective upon filing of a Certificate of Amendment to our Certificate of Incorporation with the Delaware Secretary of State.
+However, if The Limited's shareholders approve the proposed amendment to our Certificate of Incorporation, the Board retains discretion under Delaware law not to implement the proposed amendment.
+If the Board exercised such discretion, the number of authorized shares would remain at current levels.